keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 {% endhighlight %}

 ## Examples
-The following examples demonstrate how to map json responses to csv files.
+The following examples demonstrate how to map JSON responses to CSV files.

 ### Automatic Mapping
-Without any configuration the following JSON response:
+Without any configuration, the following JSON response:

 {% highlight json %}
 [